Tyrrrz/CliWrap/Readme.md

 #### Combining execution models with custom pipes

 The different execution models shown above are based on the piping model, but those two concepts are not mutually exclusive.
-When running a command this way, existing pipe configurations are preserved and extended using `PipeTarget.Merge(...)`.
+When running a command using one of the built-in execution models, existing pipe configurations are preserved and extended using `PipeTarget.Merge(...)`.

-This means that you can, for example, pipe a command to a file and also execute it as an event stream without any issues:
+This means that you can, for example, pipe a command to a file and simultaneously execute it as an event stream:

 ```csharp
 var cmd =